-As you pass over this, the floodlights are visible.
-Once over the Railway Bridge, you will come to a roundabout.
-Go straight across the roundabout into Princess Way, and the ground is 100 yards on the left.
+As you go over this, the floodlights are visible.
+Once over the Railway Bridge, you’ll come to a roundabout.
+Go straight across into Princess Way and the ground is on the left.

-A50/A38: Follow the A50, heading west until you reach the Toyota Island and the junction with the A38 (approx 12 miles).
+Take the A50 west until you reach the Toyota Island and the junction with the A38 (around 12 miles).
 Head south on the A38 (Burton and Birmingham) until you reach the first Burton turn off and take this exit (A5121).
 Proceed along Derby Road, passing McDonald’s and the Pirelli factory on your right and a BP Garage on your left until you reach a roundabout.
 Turn right at this roundabout into Princess Way and the ground is 100 yards on your left.

 Services to: LONDON ST PANCRAS via DERBY; PETERBOROUGH via NOTTINGHAM; LONDON EUSTON via TAMWORTH

-The railway station is about half a mile to the west of the town centre on Borough Road.
-The walk is roughly 25 minutes if you feel confident to overcome it.
-When leaving the station turn left and immediately take the next right into Derby Street.
-Keep heading down Derby Street for about 1.5 miles, continuing straight across the first roundabout by the Derby Turn pub.
+The station is about 0.5 miles to the west of the town centre on Borough Road.
+The walk is roughly 25 minutes.
+Leaving the station, turn left and then take the next right into Derby Street.
+Keep going down Derby Street for about 1.5 miles; continuing straight across the first roundabout by the Derby Turn pub.

-Immediately turn left at the next roundabout into Princess Way and the entrance to the ground is 300 yards on your right.
+Turn left immediately at the next roundabout into Princess Way.
+The way into the ground will be 300 yards on your right.